camallen/cmd-line-data-goodies/README.md

 With thanks to https://medium.com/@kadek/command-line-tricks-for-data-scientists-c98e0abe5da as most of this was outrageously stolen.

 And https://people.sc.fsu.edu/~jburkardt/data/csv for the sample data

+#### Dependencies
+A bash shell is all you need to run these examples :tada:

+#### Getting started

+1. Clone the repository
+0. Change directory to the cloned repository
+0. Start running example file commands and profit

+**OR**
+1. Create a directory for to hold the data
+0. Download the [data_files archive](https://github.com/camallen/cmd-line-data-goodies/raw/master/data_files.zip) to the directory created in step 1
+0. Unzip the data_files archive
+0. Start running example file commands and profit

 ###### Further reading